-Overview Consumers can use forwarding filters to receive only those even interest them.
-For example, a consumer within a company's a department might use filters to ensure that it receives from go agencies only those events that pertain to tax code changes. accounting Forwarding filters can be set on individual proxies, both consumer and supplier types, and on groups of proxies through their common admin objects.
+Consumers can use forwarding filters to receive only those events that interest them.
+For example, a consumer within a company's accounting department might use filters to ensure that it receives from government agencies only those events that pertain to tax code changes.

+Forwarding filters can be set on individual proxies, both consumer and supplier types, and on groups of proxies through their common admin objects.
 Because forwarding filters can be set on any delivery point within an event channel, you can build a filtering system that satisfies the individual and collective needs of widely different consumers.

-Note: An object that has no filters associated with it forward that it receives to the next delivery point. ds all events In This Section The following topics are covered in this section: Implementing a Forwarding Filter page 91
+Note: An object that has no filters associated with it forwards all events that it receives to the next delivery point.

+The following topics are covered in this section:

-Processing Events with Forwarding Filters page 97
+Implementing a Forwarding Filter page 77 Processing Events with Forwarding Filters page 82